tylerlam1/SENG_Notes/Third Year Term Two/CPSC471/ClassNotes.md

 * Category vs Intersection
     * Intersection - Entity needs to appear in every superclass
     * Category - Entity need to appear in at least one superclass

+## Relational Models

+Preclass discussion (about ERDs and EERDs):
+* In a ERD, when we have a subclass, we can neglect it if it's not being used significantly.
+* A entity should have an attribute.
+If not, state it in the assumption.
+* A entity may have multiple key attributes
+* A partial key can be a combination of all the attributes of the superclass

+Know your tutorial number for Wednesday's class.
+Today is an introduction to relational models.

+The relation model of Data is based on the concept of a relation.

+A relation is basically an entity (like a table).
+In the table is called attributes.
+The column describes the data being stored in that column.
+The rows are called tuples, entity instances, rows (all have the same meaning).

+Each relation should have a key attribute.
+This is where each tuple is unique.

+A set is an unordered collection of unique elements.
+A multiset is an unordered collection of elements.

+We can also represent relations mathematically.
+Look at the slides on how to do that.

+A schema of a relation is denoted by R(A1,A2,A3...).
+A1,A2,..,AN are attributes.
+Each attribute has a domain or a set of valid values.
+For example, the domain of SSN is 9 digit numbers.

+Each attribute should have a domain or datatype.
+A datatype could be boolean, integer, etc. The domain is the expected number to be stored there (basically how it's stored).
+A domain can be stored on the DBMS level or application level.

+A tuple is an ordered set of values, enclosed in angled brackets.
+You can think of it as ordered since the columns in the table are ordered.
+For example, a 4-tuple has 4 values.

+The relation state is basically the set of tuples that match the relation schema (...I think).
+You can call them state.
+Having the same Relation State means that Relation state doesn't care about the order of data, as long as the same data is there.

+Tuples typically are not considered to be ordered.
+Each attribute should have an atomic value.
+From what I'm understanding, I think he means that each column in a database table must be atomic (single value).
+Also, primary keys should never be null values.

+Imagine we have a relation schema.

+This is represented by:

+Student(Name, Phone, Location).
+This whole thing is called relation schema.

+Student is the Relation Name.
+The relation state is the set of tuples.

+When looking at schema vs state, state is more about the data and schema is more bout the structure.
+The basic operations for changing the database:
+* INSERT - New tuple added
+* DELETE - Delete an existing tuple
+* MODIFY - Modify an existing attribute in a existing tuple